postsharp/Metalama.Documentation/content/quickstart/using-aspects/install.md

 This extension helps you write aspects and understand your aspect-oriented code thanks to the following features:

 * syntax highlighting of aspect codes (you will need it if you will be writing aspects later on),
-* Code Lens additions,
+* CodeLens additions,
 * diffing your source code against the transformed code.

-It is highly recommended that you download and install this extension for a better experience.
+It is highly recommended that you download and install this extension for a better development experience.
 However, it is important to note that  this extension is optional and Metalama will work without it too.

 > [!WARNING]
 > This Metalama Visual Studio Plugin requires Visual Studio 2022